FordPrefect16/RFID-Doorlock/README.md

 - 1x 100 uF electrolyte capacitor
 - 1x button / led red, 5 V, 10 mm
 - 1x button / led green, 5 V, 10 mm
-- 1x PN532 NFC RFID Module
+- 1x PN532 NFC RFID Module Elchouse (in this setup I2C is used, don! forget to setup the switches on this breakout board)
 - 1x Protobreadboard halfsized

 For wireless version: